stackrox/roxie/README.md

 Roxie is a fast, developer-friendly CLI to deploy and manage Red Hat Advanced Cluster Security (ACS) on any Kubernetes/OpenShift cluster.

+Roxie has been authored with significant AI contributions.

 ## Highlights

 - Quick & easy ACS deployment: one command to get Central and a Secured Cluster up and running.